 We all hear about making lists to make give direction and focus to our work.
-For

-    a professional blogger it is critical to have that direction and focus to get

-    the best out of blogging.
-This is specially important if you are starting out

-    with not much earnings but still need to keep believing in your blog and put in

-    a lot of effort.
-I had often read about ‘to do lists’ , list of do’s and don’ts

-    and finally checklists.
+For a professional blogger it is critical to have that direction and focus to get the best out of blogging.
+This is especially important if you are starting out with not much earnings but still need to keep believing in your blog and put in a lot of effort.
+I had often read about ‘to do lists’ , list of do’s and don’ts and finally checklists.

-    Sometimes most bloggers confuse one of these lists for the other and often ends

-    up muddling their focus on where you want your blog to go.
-I find using all

-    three lists written down on pen and paper quite useful.
-I thought I would like

-    to write about how I feel these three types of lists actually help me.
+Sometimes most bloggers confuse one of these lists for the other and often ends up muddling their focus on where you want your blog to go.
+I find using all three lists written down on pen and paper quite useful.
+I thought I would like to write about how I feel these three types of lists actually help me.

 List of Do’s and Don’ts

 Think of your blog as a company and you the CEO of that company.
 Would you think a CEO can really take a company places if the CEO cannot articulate with clarity what really his company is looking to achieve?
 A vision statement is easy to write but sitting down and writing up a list of Do’s and Don’ts actually sets down some basic rules your blog will operate on.